ai-solution-eng/ai-solution-demos/basic-rag-setup/README.md

 Commands provided in this document assumes that your distribution is __Ubuntu__.

 The chosen combination of software components to achieve this are:
-* Open WebUI, to provide chat interface, as well as built-in RAG capabilities with embedding model and Chroma Vector DB bundled in
+* __Open WebUI__, to provide chat interface, as well as built-in RAG capabilities with embedding model and Chroma Vector DB bundled in
-* Ollama, to run the chat models locally, as well as for its ease of integration with Open WebUI and ability to quickly download multiple models from a UI
+* __Ollama__, to run the chat models locally, as well as for its ease of integration with Open WebUI and ability to quickly download multiple models from a UI

 # Prerequisites